Dengue Outbreaks

 Dengue Outbreaks in the Americas

 The first suspected dengue-like epidemics were reported in 1635 in Martinique and Guadeloupe.
-The Pan American Health Organization (PAHO) issued an Epidemiological Alert in February 2025 based on the growing circulation of DENV-3.
-According to the PAHO alert, the reappearance of a serotype (DENV-3) that has not been in circulation for over a decade increases the probability of severe cases.
+The Pan American Health Organization (PAHO) issued an Epidemiological Alert in February 2025, based on the growing circulation of DENV-3, which had not been circulating previously, thereby increasing the probability of severe cases.

 Dengue Outbreaks in Asia and the Pacific Islands

-On April 3, 2025, the WHO published Dengue Situation Update #720, which confirms that the Western Pacific Region continues to face a high burden of mosquito-borne arboviral diseases, particularly Dengue.
-In 2025, the U.S. CDC reported that the WHO Western Pacific Region countries are reporting higher-than-usual dengue cases, and travelers visiting these countries may be at increased risk: Bangladesh, Cambodia, Hong Kong, Indonesia, Fiji, Malaysia, MyanmarNepal, SamoaSingapore, Sri Lanka, Tonga, and Thailand.
-The WHO publishes Dengue Situation Updates for the Western Pacific Region in 2025.
+In 2025, the WHO confirmed that the Western Pacific Region continues to face a high burden of mosquito-borne arboviral diseases, particularly Dengue.
+In 2025, the U.S. CDC reported that countries in the WHO Western Pacific Region reported higher-than-usual dengue cases.
+T

 Dengue Outbreaks in Europe

 In Europe, dengue viruses, transmitted by Aedes albopictus mosquitoes, are primarily associated with infections acquired in endemic countries.
 Local transmission remains rare, with only sporadic or small-scale outbreaks documented.
-In 2024, the ECDC reported locally acquired dengue cases in France, Italy, and Spain.
-In 2023, 130 locally acquired dengue cases were reported in the EU/EEA.
-Imported dengue cases in Europe increased from 1,572 in 2022 to about 4,900 in 2023.
+As of December 2024, the European Centre for Disease Prevention and Control (ECDC) reported over 8,500 dengue-related deaths.
+In 2024, the ECDC reported locally acquired dengue cases in France, Germany, Italy, and Spain.
+In 2024, more than 600 DENV infections in Germany occurred exclusively among travelers returning from dengue-endemic countries.
+In 2023, 130 locally acquired dengue cases were reported in the European Union and the European Economic Area (EU/EEA).
+The number of imported dengue cases in Europe increased from 1,572 in 2022 to approximately 4,900 in 2023.

 Dengue United Kingdom 2025

+The UK Health Security Agency (UKHSA) states that local dengue fever does not occur in the United Kingdom; however, it can be acquired by traveling to dengue-endemic areas.
 In 2024, 904 dengue cases were reported in returning travellers across England, Wales, and Northern Ireland, up from 631 in 2023.
 The most significant proportion of English cases (349) was reported in London.
-This data represents a 201% increase compared to the same period in 2023, which saw 157 cases.
-In 2024, India remained the most reported travel destination, with 179 cases, a 23% increase compared to 2023.

 Dengue Virus-Carrying Mosquito